 processes.
 The video below shows the Baleen Filter at work in mineral processing, recovering coal fines from tailings at 100 microns,

-click to play.
+click below to play.

 Baleen Filters are in use in various mineral processing applications.
 For example, one site is using the Baleen Filter to